telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 - **Save response body to file**&mdash;Exports the body in the format specified as content type.
 Raw data is exported as DAT files.
 Available for the Raw and Body Response inspectors.

-- **Save image to file**&mdash;Exports the previewed images in the specified image format.
+- **Save image to file**&mdash;Exports the previewed images in the specified format.
 Available only for the Preview inspector.

 - **Toggle Word Wrap**&mdash;Toogle the option to transfer a word with insufficient space from the end of one line of text to the beginning of the next.